sveltejs/svelte-preprocess/docs/preprocessing.md

 Stand-alone markup preprocessors such as Pug are executed over the whole markup and not only inside a custom tag.

-The preprocessors are language aware, which means you can enqueue multiple ones and you won't have SCSS and Stylus conflicting over the same content.
+The preprocessors are language-aware, which means you can enqueue multiple ones and you won't have SCSS and Stylus conflicting over the same content.

 ### Difference between the auto and stand-alone modes